markhealy/liferay-docs/devGuide/en/chapters/03-portlet-development.markdown

 If your portlets target international customers, you need to localize your portlet user interface for particular locations.
 What's nice about this is that all existing translated messages in the portal core are accessible from plugins projects and this is wind at developers' backs.
-You can always check for presence of any key in core `Language.properties` file and include it in your jsp with `<liferay-ui:message>` tag:
+You can always check for the presence of any key in core `Language.properties` file and include it in your jsp with `<liferay-ui:message>` tag:

     <liferay-ui:message key="your-message-key" />

 Doing this saves a lot of time needed for maintenance and translation, since you'll always have up to date translations for multiple languages.
 Additionally, your portlet blends better into Liferay's UI conventions.
 If you need further localization keys, you can follow the instructions below and deliver a perfect portlet to your customers.

 ### Your Localization Plan [](id=your-localization-plan)

 Before we dive into localizations, we should consider some questions that will make our life easier later:

 - Does my plugin contain more than one portlet?
 This is very important if portlets share the same UI elements and messages; you don't want to maintain